kennethchenlab/fisher/content/news/patricia-molly-puppy-love.md

 # Molly: Puppy Love in the Time of Corona

 The past 3 months have upended the lives of people across the world.
 With the battle to bring the spread of SARS-CoV-2 to a slow crawl (and hopefully to a screeching halt), I think we can all agree that this pandemic had one clear winner: dogs.
-Dogs around the finally got their humans to stay at home.
+Dogs around the globe finally got their humans to stay at home.
 Here is one dog’s perspective on the current situation.

 [Patricia Tiburcio](/members/ptiburcio-bio)